dhymasmf/airbnb-bangkok-repository/README.md

 This project is a capstone submission for Module 2 of the Data Science program at Purwadhika.
 We explore what drives **price** and **performance** of Airbnb listings in **Bangkok**, by analyzing factors such as location, reviews, room types, and host behavior.

-Through this end-to-end data analytics pipeline, we prepare a polished dataset and deliver interactive **visual storytelling** using **Looker Studio**.
+Through this end-to-end data analytics pipeline, I'm prepare a polished dataset and deliver interactive **visual storytelling** using **Looker Studio**.

 ---